 Figure 8.z.2-1: Signalling flow for IAB integration procedure in NSA

 Phase 1-1.
 IAB-MT part setup with E-UTRAN.
-In this phase, the IAB-MT part connects to the LTE network as a UE, by performing RRC connection setup procedure with an eNB, authentication with the EPC, IAB-node’s access traffic-related radio bearer configuration at the E-UTRAN side, and optionally, OAM connectivity establishment by using the IAB-MT’s PDN connection.
+In this phase, the IAB-MT part connects to the LTE network as a UE, by performing RRC connection setup procedure with an eNB, authentication with the EPC.
+Furthermore, the optional IAB-node’s access traffic-related radio bearer configuration at the E-UTRAN side, and optional OAM connectivity establishment by using the IAB-MT’s PDN connection can also be performed.
 The IAB-node can select the IAB-supporting eNB based on an over-the-air indication from eNB (transmitted in SIB1).
 To indicate its IAB capability, the IAB-MT includes the IAB-node indication in RRCConnectionSetupComplete message, to assist the eNB to select an MME supporting IAB.
 The eNB then configures the IAB-MT part with an NR measurement configuration in order to perform discovery, measurement and measurement reporting of candidate gNBs.
 To enable the eNB choose an SgNB which supports IAB function, the IAB capability of neighbour gNBs can be pre-configured in the eNB (e.g. by OAM).

 NOTE: Other ways to enable the eNB know the IAB capability of neighbour gNBs are not precluded.